-After you've removed the bacon bits from the pan add a tablespoon of olive oil.
+- After you've removed the bacon bits from the pan add a tablespoon of olive oil.
 Add the lamb/flour mixture.
 Pour it all into the pan.
-Spread it in an even layer and cooker until the lamb cubes are golden brown.
-Remove them from the pan.
+Spread it in an even layer and cooker.
+Brown lamb until it's golden brown.
+Remove the browned meat from the pan.

 - Next add the tomato paste and California Figs to the pan, scraping the bottom of the pan and "toasting" the tomato paste and figs.

 - Now add the red wine and can of diced tomatoes.
 Scrape hard to get all of those brown bits off the bottom of the pan!
 That's your flavor!

 - Now the hard work is done!
 Add the remaining ingredients: Potatoes, carrots, celery, mushrooms, garlic and onions.
 Return the lamb and bacon bits to the pan.
 Top with the beef broth and give it a hefty stir.

 - Cover tightly and place it in the preheated oven for 3 hours.

 - Start by following the directions on the stove-top, following steps 1-9 THEN scrape everything into your slow cooker, being sure to get all the brown bits off the bottom of the pan.